prismv/DB48X-on-DM42/doc/commands/symbolic.md

 Evaluate algebraic rules on symbolic expressions one step at a time.

-## →Num

-Convert fractions and symbolic constants to decimal form.
-For example, `1/4 →Num` results in `0.25`.

-## →Q

-Convert decimal values to fractions.
-For example `1.25 →Frac` gives `5/4`.
-The precision of the conversion in digits is defined by [→FracDigits](#ToFractionDigits), and the maximum number of iterations for the conversion is defined by [→FracDigits](#ToFractionIterations)

 ## ListExpressionNames

 List all variables used in an expression or polynomial, leaving the original